SyRoxS1/Ultimate-Youtube-File-Uploader/README.md

 # Ultimate YouTube File Uploader

+It seems like youtube compression got stronger, i recommend using the strong setting for the safety i during testing i got corruption on file using weak safety setting

 This program is designed to upload files to YouTube by converting them into videos.
 The process involves creating images containing the file data, compiling these images into a video, and then uploading the video to YouTube.

 ## Inspiration